 That said, please don’t change your prices depending on the venue where you are selling jewelry.
 Keep your prices consistent.
 If you must, change your venues or take a better look at who’s buying your beaded jewelry.
 Understanding who your customer is can make all the difference between making the sale and ending up with a box full of beaded jewelry that’s collecting dust in a cabinet somewhere.

-#2.
-How to effectively use a blog and social media.
-We are truly living in the digital age — it seems like everybody is online, has a blog, or has a Facebook or Twitter account.
+We are truly living in the digital age—it seems like everybody is online, has a blog, or has a Facebook or Twitter account.
 These tools are mostly free to use, so take advantage of them!
-Learn how to set up a Facebook page and Twitter account for your business, and if you're the kind of person who likes to tell stories about your beadwork, consider setting up a blog.
+Learn how to set up a Facebook page and Twitter account for your business, and if you’re the kind of person who likes to tell stories about your beadwork, consider setting up a blog.

 Be gentle with yourself, too.
-If you aren't happy with your sales after six months, re-evaluate your marketing practices (like social media and blogs), or take another look at your customer base.
-Remember, too, that you're competing with thousands of other handmade jewelry businesses online, and establishing a name for yourself can take time.
+If you aren’t happy with your sales after six months, re-evaluate your marketing practices, such as social media and blogs, or take another look at your customer base.
+Remember, too, that you’re competing with thousands of other handmade jewelry businesses online, and establishing a name for yourself can take time.

 Check your local community college, too, for continuing education classes that deal with business skills like software, accounting, and even product photography.
 When I started my business, I was lucky enough to be accepted into a free six-month comprehensive marketing class offered by the now defunct Northern Adirondack Trading Cooperative that was crafted to address the needs of small business owners who lived in northern New York.
 Attending those classes helped me to write my own marketing plan, learn how to do market research, and gave me an advantage when I was ready to do some serious market research.
 Any kind of small business class is well worth your time and effort if you want to have a successful jewelry business!